WhiskyTangoFawks/LunarFalloutPlus/README.md

 4) Start the Sim Settlements 2 quest line by building a recruitment beacon, if you're doing minutemen radiant quests you will probably be prompted to do so eventually..
 5) The modlist includes a full repack of the vanilla texture BSAs for better performance, based on PhyOP light and the BiRaitBiTec texture packs, if you want to save a little space you can replace the BSAs in your data folder with them.
 6) The modlist is designed for reliatively modern, middle range hardware.
 A high end graphics card is not required, but a decent processor is a must for running heavily modded Fallout 4.
-7) At character creation, select "This i a memory" to play the vanilla quest line, select "This is a dream" for a non-vault dweller start.
+7) At character creation, select "This is a memory" to play the vanilla quest line, select "This is a dream" for a non-vault dweller start.
 Warning: non-vault dweller starts are currently untested, I don't know how well it will play with mods that need to run startup routines.
+8) Companion weapons can be taken and modified, just make sure to give them back, and don't modify them such that it changes the ammo type (companion weapons use a magic infinite ammo type by default, changing that removes the infinite ammo).

 Additional Setup (post wabbajack installation)
 1) Move the "Game Files Folder", found inside the MO2 folder, into your game directory, to complete installation of F4SE and ENB